stkent/stkent.github.io/about/index.md

 ### Today

-I am an Android Developer at Detroit Labs, currently working on the [DTE Energy app]({{ site.baseurl }}/apps#dte-energy).
+I am a software developer at Detroit Labs, currently working on iOS and Android applications.
 I began developing software professionally in 2014.
 Opinions expressed on this website are my own, as are any errors.
 If you spot a mistake, please [let me know](mailto:skent.dev@gmail.com) - I hope to use this blog as a vehicle for for both teaching _and_ learning :-)

 If you enjoy this site, you may also be interested in checking out my: